Zxilly/go-size-analyzer/DEVELOPMENT.md

 #### Explorer

-The explorer needs built `wasm` file from go part.
+The explorer needs a `wasm` file built from the go part.

-Just run `scripts/wasm.py` should place it at the right place.
+Just running `scripts/wasm.py` should put it in the right place.

 ```bash
 pnpm run dev:explorer # Development